On this page

 - willing to participate in mentoring programs, and other activities that support career awareness in STEM and dispositions for STEM learning

-- preferably the holder of a school card.
+- the holder of a school card (Aboriginal learners excluded).

 A panel of representatives, including Secondary Learning Improvement division project officers and Aboriginal community representatives will assess applications against selection criteria approved by the STEM scholarships project team.